pgdr/gamedev/README.md

 expensive, we need an algorithm that can deal with these costs.
 BFS can unfortunately not.

-Dijkstra's algorithm is an algorithm that works similarly to BFS, but instead of a queue that we iterate through, we have a _priority queue_.
+Dijkstra's algorithm is an SSSP (single source shortest path) algorithm that works similarly to BFS, but instead of a queue that we iterate through, we have a _priority queue_.
 A priority queue is a queue in which the First In First Out is replaced with "Most Important Out".
 That is, the order of insertion is irrelevant; when we pop